Guardian Heroes: Reception

 Guardian Heroes was well received.
 The four reviewers of Electronic Gaming Monthly praised the game's combos, multiple paths, and inclusion of a versus mode.
 Rad Automatic of Sega Saturn Magazine also praised the multiple paths through the game, but expressed the most enthusiasm about the high difficulty and the three layers on which the action takes place.
 He concluded, "Innovative, challenging, exciting and tough, Guardian Heroes is a classic in every way."
 GamePro lambasted the game's long-winded dialogue and graphics, saying that "these poor, simpering graphics have no place on a next-gen machine.
 Colorful doesn't always mean clean, and there are plenty of jagged edges, pixelated fighters, and breakup."
 Despite this, the reviewer gave the game a strong recommendation, describing it as the true successor to the Streets of Rage and Golden Axe series.
-He elaborated that Guardian Heroes retains all the fun of Streets of Rage's beat 'em up action and enhances it with new additions like multihit combos, linking moves, and a branching storyline with multiple endings.
+He elaborated that Guardian Heroes retains all the fun of Streets of Rages beat 'em up action and enhances it with new additions like multihit combos, linking moves, and a branching storyline with multiple endings.

 Tom Guise of Computer and Video Games magazine argued that the rough, blocky graphics which GamePro criticized are in fact an asset, since they allow a greater amount of action to take place on screen at once.
 He called the game "a monumental achievement", additionally praising the multiple routes and the flamboyant excess of the Vs. mode.
 His co-reviewers Paul Davies and Edward Lomas concurred, and were enthusiastic about the replay value of unlocking characters for Vs. mode.
 Yasuhiro Hunter of Maximum said that "Treasure's first attempt at a next gen game combines everything they do best - frantic action and an in-depth storyline with great character design."
 He reported that the action and RPG elements are both easy enough that enthusiasts of either genre would find the game accessible.
 He also highly praised the game's replay value.
 A reviewer for Next Generation had a more mixed reaction than other critics, commenting that "Guardian Heroes may be the pinnacle of the [side-scrolling beat-'em-up] genre, but even the best is still a bit on the mindless side."
 He remarked that while the graphics, lack of slowdown, and six-player versus mode would thrill die hard beat-'em-up fans, the average gamer would find the game fun but repetitive and lacking in originality.